urbit/urbit.org-reloaded/content/faq.md

 ### What are comets and moons? {#comets-moons}

-In addition to the three classes of Azimuth points mentioned above, there are two other kinds of Urbit identities that are not registered on Azimuth.
+In addition to the three classes of identities mentioned above, there are two other kinds of Urbit ships that are _not_ registered on Azimuth.

 Moons are 64 bits, issued by planets, and have names like `~doznec-salfun-naptul-habrys`.
 Moons are meant for connected devices: phones, desktops, smart TVs, digital thermostats, and other IoT devices.
 Moons are subordinated to their parent planet.